Honolulu Divorce Attorney

 Have you been served with divorce papers?
-You should educate yourself on what this process means:
+First, it would be best if you educated yourself on what this process means:

 - In simple terms, divorce is the legal dissolution of a marriage.

-- Unfortunately, this dissolution can have lifelong effects, which is why you should be cautious and thorough in regard to the terms of your divorce agreement.
+- Unfortunately, this dissolution can have lifelong effects, so you should be cautious and thorough concerning the terms of your divorce agreement.

 - Once the marriage is dissolved, your financial standing and parental rights can change dramatically, so seeking the counsel of an experienced family law firm should be a top priority.